Table of Contents

-You don’t have to design separate software applications that only serve seniors.
-There are a number of design and functional components that can be incorporated into any app that will make it more inclusive for all populations.
-It makes sense to expand your app’s reach to include seniors, and not just because you’ll be one someday.
+You don’t have to have separate apps for seniors.
+You can incorporate several designs and functional components into any app that will make it more inclusive for all populations.
+It makes sense to expand your app’s reach to include seniors and not just because you’ll be one someday.

-We’ve All Been There, and We’ll All Be There: Two True Stories
+We’ve All Been There, and We’ll All Be There: A True Story

 Senior citizens are often lumped into a single category based on how others think they view new technology.
 They shouldn’t be.
-We all know there are 90-year-olds who have more Facebook friends than us and 40-year-olds who won’t use social media.
+Some 90-year-olds even have more Facebook friends than us and 40-year-olds who won’t use social media.